Natural Health Science Foundation (NHSF) Accreditation

-To acheive the goal to assist informed choice, it is essential that consumers, health profesionals and the media are able to identify natural health products with specific evidence.
+To achieve the goal to assist informed choice, it is essential that consumers, health professionals and the media are able to identify natural health products with specific evidence.

-Over the past 2 years the Foundation has worked with many stakeholders to develop a transparent, robust and independent review process of natural health products.
-After publication in 2018 for consultation, the agreed process is described below.
+Since 2017 the Foundation has worked with many stakeholders to develop a transparent, robust and independent review process of natural health products.
+The agreed process is described below.

-This was published in 2017 to describe the NHSF’s principles concerning herbal medicine quality and equivalence.
-This is the basis upon which a product can be described as essentially the same from a quality, efficacy and safety point of view as the specific product used in a clinical trial.
+This was first published in 2017 to describe the NHSF’s principles concerning herbal medicine quality and equivalence.
+This is the basis upon which a product can be described as “essentially the same” from a quality, efficacy and safety point of view as the specific product used in a clinical trial.
 This is also known as “batch to batch reproducibility”.

 This is an overview of the process and how it is managed to deliver a transparent, robust and independent review of specific products.

 This is a short summary of the sequence of the accreditation process.